 Bypass navigation bar

-Are you people-oriented, friendly, patient and willing to serve people who may not feel their best and their families?
+Are you people-oriented, patient and willing to serve patients when they're not at their best?
 Are you thorough, attentive to detail and able to manage time and stress?
 Would you like to work in a medical setting but aren’t sure how or where to start?
-Then take a look at El Centro College’s Medical Assisting program!Medical Assisting is one of the fastest-growing careers in the nation, according to the U.S. Bureau of Labor Statistics.
-With an increasing number of doctors’ offices and outpatient care facilities, technological advancements and the growing number of aging Americans who need medical treatment, the job market is booming for those who enter this exciting field.
+Medical Assisting is one of the fastest-growing careers in the nation, according to the U.S. Bureau of Labor Statistics.
+With an increasing number of medical facilities, technological advancements and aging Americans who need medical treatment, the job market is thriving for those who enter this health field.

 El Centro College offers one of the few accredited Medical Assisting programs for college credit in North Texas.

 Medical assistants have great variety in their jobs and are cross-trained to perform numerous administrative and clinical duties.
 They:

 According to projections by the Bureau of Labor Statistics, health-related occupations will add the most new jobs to the economy – nearly one-third of the total increase – through 2022.
 Fourteen of the top 20 fastest growing jobs listed by America’s Career Infonet are in health care occupations.
 Job growth in all medical fields is largely due to the aging population as well as more people accessing medical services because of health care reform.

 Medical assistant is projected to be one of the fastest-growing jobs in the nation through the coming decade, as health care facilities need support personnel who can handle both administrative and clinical duties.
 Medical assistant is listed among U.S. News and World Report’s Money Careers’ 36 “best health care jobs.”

 See all degrees and certificates in Medical Assisting.